3S Share Trails Safety - STOP-STAND-SPEAK

 • Speak to the oncoming riders and horse in a friendly, relaxed tone.

 • Keep an eye out and be alert for other users.
-Go slowly on short sight areas and be cautious.
-This is important for
+Go slowly on short-sight areas and be cautious.

 • Pull to the side of the trail, preferably on the downhill side, as soon as you see horses.